error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeandtheNaturalBoundaryofBlackHoles-ImplicationsfortheCosmicCensorshipConjecture.md

 perspective in which ϕ acts as a segmentation factor, while π describes the overall structure of the circular motion.

-This observation highlights a fascinating connection between the golden ratio, Pi, and the mathematics of spiral structures.
+This observation highlights a fascinating connection between the Golden Ratio, Pi, and the mathematics of spiral structures.
 In the context of physical systems, such as black holes, this relationship could provide valuable insights if similar patterns emerge in their properties or behavior.